 Once library materials are overdue, the cardholder will be charged overdue fines according to the Fines & Fees Schedule (below), approved by the Pine River Public Library’s Board of Trustees.
 The Library expects payment for lost or damaged materials and overdue fines and fees associated with materials owned by other libraries through Interlibrary Loan.
 Once an item is 60 days past due, the library relinquishes the patron’s account to a collection agency to collect the library’s materials or the full payment of the overdue items for replacement or reconsideration for the collection.
 There is an additional $10.00 fee automatically charged to the patron’s library account in this instance to offset the library’s fees for this service.
 The collection agency works for four months to retrieve the item(s) and then the patron’s credit history is tarnished.

-- JUVENILE - Individuals 17 or under, living in Colorado -or- currently enrolled students of a school or college in Colorado:15 items
+- Must currently be living in Colorado OR currently enrolled as a student of a school or college in Colorado.

 - Books, audiobooks and music: 21 days